-- (b) Wind resistance;
+(b) Wind resistance;

-- (c) Ingress and egress in the event of fire or other emergency;
+(c) Ingress and egress in the event of fire or other emergency;

-- (d) Seismic activity
+(d) Seismic activity.

 xv.
-The Town Code Enforcement Officer shall have authority to determine compliance with the requirements set forth in this section.
+The Town Engineer shall have authority to determine compliance with the requirements set forth in this local law.
 Consideration shall be made regarding glare or other adverse effects on neighboring properties when determining compliance with this provision.

 xvi.
-Freestanding or ground mounted solar collectors are permitted as accessory structures in all of the Town of Ischua, subject to the following conditions:
+Free-standing or ground mounted solar collectors are permitted as accessory structures in all of the Town of Olean, subject to the following conditions:

-(a) The solar collector meets all applicable setback requirements;
+(a) The solar collector meets all applicable setback requirements for accessory buildings in the district in which it is located;

-(b) No unit shall exceed 14 feet in height from the ground;
+(b) No unit shall exceed 14 feet in height from the ground unless an area variance is obtained from the Town Board;

-(c) Freestanding and ground mounted solar energy collectors shall be screened as possible and practicable through the use of architectural features, earth berms, landscaping, or other screening which will harmonize with the character of the property and surrounding area.
-The code enforcement officer needs to approve the location so as to minimize the shading and /or glares caused by the Solar Panels.
+(c) Free-standing and ground mounted solar energy collectors shall be screened as far as possible and practicable through the use of architectural features, earth berms, landscaping, or other screening which will harmonize with the character of the property and surrounding area.
+The Town Engineer needs to approve the location as to minimize the shading and/or glares caused by the Solar Panels.

 xvii.
-Any freestanding, ground mounted or pole mounted solar collectors to be installed in a non-residential area shall require site plan review and approval by the Board prior to the issuance of any building permit.
+Any free-standing, ground mounted or pole mounted solar collectors to be installed in a non-residential area shall require site plan review and approval by the Board prior to the issuance of any building permit.

 xviii.
-If solar storage batteries are included as part of the solar collector system, they must be placed in a secure container or enclosure meeting the requirements of applicable residential, building, fire and electric codes when in use, and when no longer used shall be disposed of in accordance with the laws and regulations of the Town of Ischua and other applicable laws and regulations.
+If solar storage batteries are included as part of the solar collector system, they must be placed in a secure container or enclosure meeting the requirements of applicable residential, building, fire and electric codes when in use, and when no longer used shall be disposed of in accordance with the laws and regulations of the Town of Olean and other applicable laws and regulations.

 xix.
-Decommissioning Requirements for Tier 2 Solar Energy Systems Using Freestanding or Ground Mounted Solar Collectors: If a freestanding or ground mounted solar collector(s) ceases to perform its originally intended function for more than twelve (12) consecutive months, the property owner shall remove the collector, mount and associated equipment by no later than ninety (90) days after the end of the twelve-month period.
-In the event that the property owner fails to remove the aforesaid non-functioning system within the time prescribed herein, the Town may require removal of the non-functioning system freestanding or Ground Mounted solar collector at the owners expense.
+Decommissioning Requirements for Tier 2 Solar Energy Systems Using Free-Standing or Ground Mounted Solar Collectors: If a free-standing or ground mounted solar collector(s) ceases to perform its originally intended function for more than twelve (12) consecutive months, the property owner shall remove the collector, mount and associated equipment by no later than ninety (90) days after the end of the twelve-month period.
+In the event that the property owner fails to remove the aforesaid non-functioning system within the time prescribed herein, the Town may require removal of the non-functioning system free-standing or ground mounted solar collector at the owners expense.